robotics-upo/Hunav_isaac_wrapper/README.md

   - **SFM weights**: Tune the social force model for realistic crowd behavior.
   - **Behavior type**: Choose how agents behave.

-**Always pair the scenario with its corresponding agent YAML to avoid misaligned goals or initial agent positions**.
+**Always pair the world with its corresponding agent YAML to avoid misaligned goals or initial agent positions**.

 #### 🤖 Robot Configuration

-- Select your desired robot from the available options in `main.py`:
+- The interactive launcher will prompt you to select your desired robot from the available options:
   - `jetbot`, `create3`, `carter`, or `carter_ROS`

    **Note:** For `carter_ROS`, make sure to unzip the `nova_carter_ros2_sensors` package located in `config/robots/`.